kvakvs/ErlangRT/README.md

 ## Compiling

 * Install latest **Rust** and **Cargo** via rustup http://doc.crates.io/
-* Run `make` and with the magic or Bash autocomplete see which targets it supports.
+* Run `make` and with the magic of Bash autocomplete see which targets it supports.
 You might like `make run`, `make doc`, `make test` and `make compile`.

 ## Editing and Code Navigation

-I am using and strongly recommend IntelliJ IDEA CE (free version) with IntelliJ-Rust plugin.
+I am using and strongly recommend IntelliJ IDEA CE (free version) with IntelliJ-Rust plugin (available in repositories tab inside IntelliJ).